What Are Your High Value Activities?

-The right things in your business are your High Value Activities (HVAs).
+The right things in your business are your High-Value Activities (HVAs).
 Your HVAs are the activities that either generate revenue directly or indirectly enable you to generate revenue.
-For instance, if you’re a web designer, designing and coding websites is an HVA that generates revenue directly and showcasing your designs in a portfolio is an HVA that indirectly enables you to generate revenue because it’s a marketing activity.
+For instance, if you’re a web designer, designing and coding websites is an HVA that generates revenue directly, and showcasing your designs in a portfolio is an HVA that indirectly enables you to generate revenue because it’s a marketing activity.
+The more of your HVAs you do, the more effective you are, and the more effective you are at delivering to your clients and bringing them in, the more money you make.

-One of the best things you can do for your business is to replace the activities that aren’t high-yield with HVAs.
 Think about your activities as you would an investment: your TEA (Time, Energy, and Attention) is what you pay, and the return is what the activity does for your business.
 The more of your TEA you invest in HVAs, the more return you get for your investment.

 Action Steps:

-• Do an audit of your business activities to determine what your High Value Activities are.
+- Do an audit of your business activities to determine what your High-Value Activities are.
 If you’re not sure, ask yourself how the activity relates to cashflow, opportunity, or visibility.

-• Plan on doing at least one HVA per day.
+- Plan on doing at least one HVA per day.

-• Business development activities are HVAs that generally have a very high yield.
+- Business development activities are HVAs that generally have a very high yield.
 Try to do something every week that expands your capability to deliver solutions.

 Charlie, I think you’re right on here.
 I also want to offer my perspective on the difference between efficiency and effectiveness.